 The Fire Stick might seem like the perfect solution.
 After all, you get the power of Amazon’s content library, streaming at 4k, and the product page even advertises Dolby Atmos audio.

-The unit is tiny, about the size of a small candy bar, which means it’s easy to mount with the projector.
+The unit is tiny, which means it’s easy to mount with the projector.
 This means you don’t have to run wires.
-And the Fire TV Stick even comes with its own remote control, but in case you lose it, you can control it with a regular remote as well (our tutorial).
+The Fire TV Stick even comes with its remote control, but in case you lose it, you can control it with a regular remote as well (our tutorial).
 What’s not to like?
 The only hard part is figuring out the audio.

-Well, the problem here is one that isn’t caused by the Fire Stick itself, it’s caused by the fact that you’re using a projector.
+Well, the problem here isn’t caused by the Fire Stick itself, it’s caused by the fact that you’re using a projector.
 Projector audio comes in two flavors: the projector will either have onboard speakers, serving as its own audio solution, or it will have no on-board speakers meaning you need to create the audio solution yourself.

 This means you instantly have a much larger problem to solve.
-If you want to actually use that Dolby Atmos sound that the Fire Stick pumps out, you’ll need surround sound speakers, and those speakers need to somehow get they’re sound from the projector.
+If you want to actually use that Dolby Atmos sound that the Fire Stick pumps out, you’ll need surround sound speakers, and those speakers need to somehow get their sound from the projector.

 This is already starting to sound like a lot of work and, more worrisome, a lot of wires that will need to be run.
 There’s no getting around that: a proper surround setup that isn’t powered by a wireless speaker solution is going to require wires, but specifically, to accommodate the Fire Stick and a projector, we do have a few options to solve the speaker issue.